The Trent House takes off

 It’s also no wonder we were way more than just the city’s top cool Bar.
 We raised it higher then anyone could have ever dreamed.

-The Trent Jukebox was able to work as an i pod as we just constructed it from a world of vinyl.
+The Trent Jukebox was able to work as a prototype i pod, as we simply constructed it from a world of vinyl.
 No getting regularly updated chart hits from the Jukebox supplier, like other places did.
 No boring Phil Collins filler tracks from some knobs CD 'collection'.

 None of that waffle everywhere else did.
 Trent House - All killers no fillers.
 Choice cuts, selected with the real love that comes from having & living as, a musical encyclopedia.

 Musically, back then it simply didn’t seem possible.
-As this was years before i-pods were ever even invented, years before digital radio stations (that don’t just play chart shite all day), or downloads were a thing & we properly blew people’s minds…
+As this was years before i-pods were ever invented, years before digital radio stations (that don’t just play chart shite all day), or the downloads of today were even a thing & we properly blew people’s minds…

 The Trent back then with all the work we put into the music there, was now racing off so way ahead of the curve, that we had no idea of all the wonderful places it was going to take us.